Edita Mildažytė: Music

-In 2005 - 2007 she produced a CD, Žvaigždės motinoms" and a DVD, Retro" and, Mamai".

-In 2005 - 2007 Edita started "Christmas soup", a charitable collection action.
-Money collected was donated to the Order of Malta's charity program "Food on Wheels."

-In 2005, under Edita's leadership, the first concert dedicated to Mother's Day was organized, where local celebrities were performing together with their moms.

-In 2003 - 2008, she produced the annual concerts, Daugiau saulės, daugiau šviesos" ("Let in the sun, let in the light").

-In 2006 - 2007, she held an event for "the greatest moms", (mothers who raised 5 or more children).
+In 2005, under Edita's leadership, a concert dedicated to Mother's Day was organized, where local celebrities were performing together with their mothers.
+From 2003–2008, she produced the annual concerts, "Daugiau saulės, daugiau šviesos" (Let in the sun, let in the light).
+From 2006–2007, she held an event for "the greatest moms", (mothers who raised 5 or more children).

-In 2007 the Internet site www.diabites.lt was launched to facilitate fundraising for the procurement of insulin pumps for diabetic children.
-The website is a subsidiary of the charity trust "Bėdų turgus".

-In 2008 Mildažytė visited the United States to fundraise for the "Diabites" program.

-In 2008 she compiled the first "List of National Treasures", dedicated to Lithuanians par excellence.

 In 2009, she produced and directed the Millennium of Lithuania Celebration Concert, which was performed in the Cathedral Square, Vilnius.

-In 2010, Mildažytė wrote the script and conducted the mass event dedicated to the 20th anniversary of Lithuanian independence.
+In 2010, Mildažytė wrote the script and conducted the event dedicated to the 20th anniversary of Lithuanian independence from the USSR.

-In 2010, the "Bėdų turgus" charity trust organized a fundraising campaign “Lithuania-Georgia.
-One Heart,” to support children affected by the war in Georgia after the Russo-Georgian War in 2008.
-Altogether LTL 247,000 (roughly USD 100,000) was raised during the action.

-In 2011, a monument to the philanthropists of the city of Vilnius unveiled in the city centre.
-Concept idea by Edita Mildažytė.
-Sculpture by Romas Kvintas.

-In 2014 Mildažytė directed the quadrennial Lithuanian Song Festival.
+In 2014, Mildažytė directed the quadrennial Lithuanian Song Festival.

 Charity work

+In 2001, Edita started the Green Apple Donor Appreciation Concert, wherein the Green Apple Award (by sculptor Marius Jonutis) was introduced to honor people for their charity work or the qualities of generosity, decency, etc. Mildažytė started a charity talk show, "Bėdų turgus" (Buy My Trouble), at LRT.
+The show's concept is to collect dramatic stories (of illness, loss, etc.) from across Lithuania and find a sponsor to "buy" this problem.
+The show has remained popular since its first broadcast.
+In 2002, "Bėdų turgus" was established as a charity trust.

-Since 2002, Mildažytė has run the charity foundation “Bėdų turgus”.
+Since 2002, Mildažytė has run the charity foundation "Bėdų turgus".
 According to the 2012 financial report, the trust had distributed donations worth EUR 1.8 million (USD 2 million).
+In 2007, a subsidiary for Bėdų turgus was launched with the Lithuanian Internet website Diabites, dedicated for procuring insulin pumps for diabetic children.
+In 2008, Mildažytė visited the United States to fundraise for the Diabites program.

-The trust also operates a separate line "Diabites", to help procure insulin pumps for diabetic children.
-In 2010, the trust organized a fundraising campaign “Lithuania-Georgia.
-One Heart,” to support children affected by the war in Georgia after the Russo-Georgian War in 2008.
+In 2010, the trust organized a fundraising campaign Lithuania-Georgia.
+One Heart, to support children affected by the war in Georgia after the Russo-Georgian War in 2008.
+Altogether LTL 247,000 (roughly USD 100,000) was raised during the action.

+From 2005–2007, she started "Christmas soup", a charitable collection action.
+Money collected was donated to the Order of Malta's charity program, "Food on Wheels".

-She has also worked to revive Lithuania’s ethnographic and culinary traditions, and to promote inter-communal dialogue.
-During the Hanukkah of 2011, she launched a campaign in the restaurants of Vilnius to promote potato pancakes (latkes) with cranberry sauce, which feature in both Jewish and Lithuanian cuisine.
+She has also worked to revive Lithuania's ethnographic and culinary traditions, and to promote inter-communal dialogue.
+During the 2011 Hanukkah, she launched a campaign in the Vilnius' restaurants to promote potato pancakes (לאַטקע) with cranberry sauce, which feature in both Jewish and Lithuanian cuisine.

+In 2011, a monument of philanthropists of the city of Vilnius was unveiled in the city centre, the concept idea by Mildažytė.

 Personal life

-Mildažytė is married to an architect and entrepreneur Gintautas Vyšniauskas.
-Together they have 5 children.
-The family is currently living in Vilnius.
+Mildažytė was married to architect and entrepreneur Gintautas Vyšniauskas.
+Together they had 5 children.

+Mildažytė married a TV personality Saulius Plinkus in 2023.